SkafteNicki/dtu_mlops/s3_reproducibility/docker.md

         Remember that we only want the essential parts to keep our docker image as small as possible.
 Why do we need each of these files/folders to run training in our docker container?

-    2. Lets set the working directory in our container and add commands that install the dependencies:
+    2. Lets set the working directory in our container and add commands that install the dependencies (1):

-        ```docker
+        { .annotate }

+        1. :man_raising_hand: We split the the installation into two steps, such that docker can cache our project dependencies separately from our application code.
+This means that if we change our application code, we do not need to reinstall all the dependencies.
+This is a common strategy for docker images.

+            :man_raising_hand: As an alternative you can use `RUN make requirements` if you have a `Makefile` that installs the dependencies.
+Just remember to also copy over the `Makefile` into the docker image.

+        ```dockerfile
         WORKDIR /
+        RUN pip install -r requirements.txt --no-cache-dir
-        RUN pip install . --no-cache-dir #(1)
+        RUN pip install . --no-deps --no-cache-dir
         ```

-        1. :man_raising_hand: As an alternative you can use `RUN make requirements` if you have a `Makefile` that installs the dependencies.
-Just remember to also copy over the `Makefile` into the docker image.

         the `--no-cache-dir` is quite important.
 Can you explain what it does and why it is important in relation to docker.